syedabraash/Sentiment-Analysis/README.md

-Certainly!
-Here's an elongated and more detailed version of the GitHub repository description:

----

-# Sentiment Analysis with Naive Bayes
+# Sentiment Analysis With Machine Learning / AI Algorithms

 This repository showcases a comprehensive project focused on sentiment analysis using the IMDB movie review dataset.
 The goal of the project is to classify movie reviews as either positive or negative based on their textual content.
 The classification model is built using a Naive Bayes algorithm, implemented with the help of the `scikit-learn` library in Python.